Ben Cura: Career

-In 2018, Cura guest-starred in Season 2 of CBS's Ransom and the first season of new TV series The Rook, opposite Olivia Munn.
+In 2018, Cura guest-starred in season 2 of CBS's Ransom and the first season of the TV series The Rook, opposite Olivia Munn.

-In 2019, he was cast in Nicholas Wright's new stage play 8 Hotels directed by Richard Eyre, world-premiering at the Chichester Festival Theatre, playing the lead role of José Ferrer opposite Tory Kittles, Emma Paetz, and Pandora Colin, opening August 7 of that year to excellent reviews: "Joe, played masterfully by Ben Cura, is wonderful as the philanderer who can accept his wife's adultery but not her lover's flaunting of it"; "Jose Ferrer [...]
+In 2019, he was cast in Nicholas Wright's stage play 8 Hotels directed by Richard Eyre, world-premiering at the Chichester Festival Theatre, playing the lead role of José Ferrer opposite Tory Kittles, Emma Paetz, and Pandora Colin, opening 7 August of that year to excellent reviews: "Joe, played masterfully by Ben Cura, is wonderful as the philanderer who can accept his wife's adultery but not her lover's flaunting of it"; "Jose Ferrer [...]
 Ben Cura, who captures him very well, has a wonderful mutually mistrustful good-pals-act with the impressive Kittles"; "Ben Cura is excellent as Ferrer [...] with charisma to spare"; "Ben Cura plays José Ferrer as a much disappointed jobbing actor [...] playing Iago for peanuts opposite the better paid Robeson [...]
 This Ferrer becomes increasingly jealous of Robeson and is convinced that his wife, Uta Hagen [...] is having an affair with the charismatic Robeson (she is), which fills him with an angry cynicism that he can barely control with his erudite and scathing humour that cannot disguise his underlying lack of confidence.
 Cura's Ferrer is a brilliant creation: a brilliant Iago in fact."

 In 2021, Cura founded production company and music label W.I.P.
 Media.
-Later that year, Cura released his debut music single "Water" on streaming platforms, accompanied by an official music video on VEVO followed by second single "Toutes Les Couleurs" and its accompanying VEVO music video and a third single "Argento" alongside a third VEVO music video.
-On July 30, he released his debut instrumental E.P.
+Later that year, Cura released his debut music single Water on streaming platforms, accompanied by an official music video on VEVO followed by second single Toutes Les Couleurs and its accompanying VEVO music video and a third single Argento alongside a third VEVO music video.
+On 30 July, he released his debut instrumental E.P.
 Extended Play No.1.

+In 2022, Cura made his animation debut voicing Rayan in Tad, the Lost Explorer and the Emerald Tablet while guest starring in HBO Max and Hulu Japan's season 2 of The Head as Liam Ruddock, and starring in BFI and BBC short film My Eyes Are Up Here co-produced by his company W.I.P.
+Media, which premiered at the London Film Festival in 2022 and Tribeca Film Festival in 2023.
+He also saw his debut as a film composer, with his original score for feature film Among The Beasts which released that year in the US and other territories.
+Also that year, he appeared in Queen Charlotte: A Bridgerton Story produced by Shondaland and premiering on Netflix, in the recurring role of Prince Augustus.

+At the end of 2024 Cura appeared again as Liam Ruddock in Season 3 of The Head as a now recurring character throughout the entire season.
+Early in 2025, he guest starred in Outlander as Captain Jared Leckie in episode "Written In My Own Heart's Blood".